FiveBooks Interviews

-The Scottish poet and novelist chooses a life-affirming anthology, new women’s voices, a former mentor, contemporary black British talent and a poet with a quirky take on everything
+The Scottish poet and novelist Jacki Kay chooses a life-affirming anthology and celebrates new female voices, contemporary black British talent and a poet with a quirky take on everything.

 Like so many poets, you’re a champion of the Staying Alive anthology.
 What is its appeal, do you think?